2019 - 2020 Student Progress:

 Despite of the challenges of Covid-19 and the disruptions to education, overall progress in 2019-2020 remains outstanding.

 Whilst we note that exams data and progress data for this particular academic year will not be used to hold schools and colleges to account (DFE, 08.04.2020), we continue to be very proud of our young people and what they have achieved.

-In 2019 40 examinations were sat.
-This is our highest number of exams on record.
+In 2020 87 examinations were taken which is our largest number since the school opened.
 This consisted of the following:

-12 students taking Bronze (Level 1) Arts Awards;
+16 students taking Bronze (Level 1) Arts Awards

 Preparing for and sitting external exams is a considerable achievement for our students.

 High levels of anxiety and difficulties with organisation are common features of students with ASD and we take these factors into account when making our judgements.

 In summary our examination results were: